AI Thinking Models: Full Overview and Working Principles

 Architectural components and design principles

-Modern AI thinking models, particularly those based on the transformer architecture, are built like complex, interconnected networks that process information in layers.
-Think of them as a series of specialized departments in a company that each handle different aspects of a problem before passing their work to the next department:
+Modern AI thinking models, especially those built on the transformer architecture, consist of complex, interconnected networks that process information across multiple layers.
+One way to think about them is as a company with different departments, where each department handles a specific part of a task before passing its work to the next team.

 • Input processing layer: Transforms raw data (like text or images) into a format the model can work with.